moment-eng/moment-docs/atlas-docs/getting-started.md

 ## Step 3: Configure Atlas to proxy traffic to the GitHub API

-Now that we have a GitHub Personal Access Token, we can configure Atlas to proxy traffic to the GitHub API using `mom atlas config add-http-adapter`:
+Now that we have a GitHub Personal Access Token, configure Atlas to proxy traffic to the GitHub API using `mom atlas config add-http-adapter`:

 ```sh
 # -f:             The Atlas config file to modify.